 Demographic data has remained fairly consistent for the past three years.
 However, we have seen a slight increase in various subgroups.
-Overall Minter is relatively diverse with 12% Hispanic, 22% African American, 50 White, 4% Asian, 9% two or more races and 3% American Indian/Alaska Native/Native Hawaiian or Other Pacific Islander.
+Overall Minter is relatively diverse with 13.5% Hispanic, 25% African American, 49% White, 4.5% Asian, 7.5% two or more races.
 Minter does have a growing percentage of gifted learners.
-As the one of the largest elementary schools in the district, Miner currently has an enrollment of nearly 800 students with 36 homeroom classes.
+As the one of the largest elementary schools in the district, Minter currently has an enrollment of nearly 700 students with 31 homeroom classes.
 In addition, Minter houses one site based program (Bridges) through Exceptional Children's Services.
 Minter is fortunate to have a supportive PTO and an involved parental group.
 The majority of our parents work full time jobs.
 Our staff remains committed to continuing to engage in professional learning surrounding cultural awareness/sensitivity in our efforts to meet the needs/close the achievement gap in our culturally and linguistically diverse student population.